Germany–Italy relations: German–Italian relations, 1939–43

 Before the eruption of World War II the Italian government, led by Benito Mussolini, established The Pact of Steel with Adolf Hitler's German government in efforts to establish a unified military entity to combat the Allied Powers.
 Although both sides established a governmental agreement, Italy and Germany remained fearful and distrustful towards one another.
 This distrust between the two governments would often contradict their military actions of unison to being ones aimed against one another.
-In 1940 the original bipartite pact between Germany and Italy would be adding an existing member with Japan becoming the Tripartite Pact.
+In 1940 the original bipartite pact between Germany and Italy would be expanded by adding Japan, becoming the Tripartite Pact.
 In June 1940, as the French government fled to Bordeaux, Paris was declared an open city.
 Mussolini felt that the conflict would end soon and thus declared war on Britain and France.
 He said to the Italian Army Chief-of-Staff, Pietro Badoglio:I only need a few thousand dead so that I can sit at the peace conference as a man who has fought.
 Mussolini also set his own priorities, which often became a strategic problem for the German Wehrmacht (for example the completely failed Italian attack on Greece in 1940 forcing Germany to intervene).
 After Italy entered the war, pressure from Nazi Germany caused the internment of some of Italy's Jewish refugees in the Campagna concentration camp.